Genez-io/genezio-landing-page/content/posts/how_to_host_a_web_application_for_free.md

 Many popular application server hosting providers offer free tiers to entice you into their ecosystem.
 These can be a great way to dip your toes into the water and test out their features before committing to a paid plan.
 Some popular options include:

-- {{< external-link link="https://www.heroku.com/" >}}Heroku: {{< /external-link >}} Heroku's free tier is perfect for hobby projects and experimentation.
+- {{< external-link nofollow="true" link="https://www.heroku.com/" >}}Heroku: {{< /external-link >}} Heroku's free tier is perfect for hobby projects and experimentation.
 It's easy to use and offers a seamless deployment experience.
 However, it comes with resource limitations and may not be suitable for high-traffic or resource-intensive apps.

-- {{< external-link link="https://www.netlify.com/" >}}Netlify: {{< /external-link >}} If your app is primarily frontend-focused or a static site, Netlify's free tier is a fantastic option.
+- {{< external-link nofollow="true" link="https://www.netlify.com/" >}}Netlify: {{< /external-link >}} If your app is primarily frontend-focused or a static site, Netlify's free tier is a fantastic option.
 It offers continuous deployment, a global CDN, and even serverless functions for adding dynamic elements.
 However, it might not be the best fit for complex backend applications.

-- {{< external-link link="https://vercel.com/" >}}Vercel: {{< /external-link >}} Similar to Netlify, Vercel excels at hosting frontend projects and serverless functions.
+- {{< external-link nofollow="true" link="https://vercel.com/" >}}Vercel: {{< /external-link >}} Similar to Netlify, Vercel excels at hosting frontend projects and serverless functions.
 Its free tier is generous and includes features like image optimization and preview deployments.
 However, like Netlify, it might not be ideal for apps with extensive backend requirements.

 **Dedicated free hosting platforms: No frills, just hosting**